 The cloud is helping many legacy channels to find new life in the modern enterprise.
-One such platform is the fax machine.
-Fax servers can be paired with cloud technology and accessed remotely via smartphones and laptops, making it an ideal asset for the 21st century.
+One such secure cloud platform is the fax machine.
+Fax servers can be paired with cloud technology and accessed remotely via smartphones and laptops, making it an ideal asset for sending documents securely in the 21st century.

 Cloud can be secured with effort